TJ Friedl Player Props: Reds vs. Pirates

 TJ Friedl At The Plate

-- Friedl leads Cincinnati with a slugging percentage of .500, fueled by seven extra-base hits.
+- Friedl is batting .303 with four doubles, a triple, two home runs and seven walks.

-- Among qualifying hitters, he ranks 37th in batting average, while his on-base percentage ranks 55th and he is 45th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 34th, his on-base percentage ranks 63rd, and he is 53rd in the league in slugging.

+- Friedl enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .235.

-- In 18 games played this season, he has gone deep in two of them.
+- In 19 games played this year, he has homered in two of them.

-- Friedl has driven in a run in five games this year (27.8%), including two games with multiple runs batted in.
+- In five games this year (26.3%), Friedl has picked up an RBI, including two games with multiple runs batted in.

-- In six of 18 games this year, he has scored, including multiple runs once.
+- He has scored at least once six times this season (31.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.